seymine/FoodLogin/README.md

 # FoodLogin

-Built with Vue.js, TailwindCss & GSAP
+Built with Vue.js, TailwindCSS &  animated with GSAP